 The Corruption Monster

 Corruption is not new, but it continues to plague societies and economies.
 It undermines fair competition, diverts resources away from important projects, and causes delays in implementing essential plans.
 Through these workshops and sessions, I have also learned about different strategies and mechanisms that can be used to combat corruption.
-As we work towards creating a more prosperous future, it is essential to re-address corruption and finds ways to combat it.
+As we work towards creating a more prosperous future, it is essential to re-address corruption and find ways to combat it.
 As an entrepreneur, I need to understand the impact of corruption on my business and the economy and take a stand against it.
 I believe that by raising awareness about corruption and taking steps to prevent it, we can create a more fair and equitable business environment for all.

 To combat this type of corruption, fostering a culture of transparency, accountability, and personal responsibility is essential.
 This includes mechanisms for reporting and addressing misconduct and education and awareness campaigns to promote ethical behavior.
 It is also necessary to hold individuals and organizations accountable for their actions through internal and external oversight.